suntorytime/phase-2-part-B/part-3/README.md

 - Users can edit their own auctions.
 - Users can delete their own auctions.

+  *Note*: When creating and or editing an auction, you'll need to create forms that allow you to enter dates.
+The HTML5 datetime input type is tricky to use with ActiveRecord.
+Consider using something like `<input type="text" name="my-date">` in the markup.
+When filling in the field, use the `YYYY-MM-DD` or `YYYY-MM-DD HH:MM:SS` format (e.g. 2015-04-01 14:30:00).

 ### Release 6:  Auction Pages and Layout
 Let's add some pages for viewing auctions.
 We'll make a page to display a single auction and a page where all the auctions are listed.
 While we're at it, let's do some work on the general layout of our site.